-9) A disciplinary check will be done and may affect an applicant's eligibility to receive this scholarship.
+9) A disciplinary check will be done and may affect an applicant's eligibility to receive the scholarship.

 Applications will be forwarded to Student Financial Planning for verification of eligibility and financial need.

-Applications will be reviewed by a committee appointed by the Vice Provost for International Programs.
+Applications are reviewed by an education abroad scholarship committee.
 Decisions of the committee are final.

 Applicants will be notified of award decisions approximately a month after the award deadline.

-These scholarships are awarded in addition to a student's existing Drake-funded financial aid/scholarships.
+These scholarships are awarded in addition to a student's existing Drake-funded financial aid and scholarships.
 Scholarships cannot be used to make deposits for education abroad or other programs.
 Awards will be credited directly to a student's Drake account according to standard financial aid procedures.

-Awards will be cancelled if the student does not enroll in the program for which the award was made.
+Awards are canceled if the student does not enroll in the program for which the award was made.
 Standard Drake policies related to withdrawal apply.